rolandpoulter/specs/v2_api_with_swagger.md

 ## Background

-Feedback on usage of our API is that it's been a bit too freeform, and in particular has been missing clear schemas for resources, documentation, and validation functions.
+Feedback on usage of our API is that it has been a bit too freeform, and in particular has been missing clear schemas for resources, documentation, and validation functions.
 In addressing these issues, utilizing swagger (which we generate today, but don't have deeper integrated) seems like it will give us a lot of these explicit wins and help us formalize a V2 interface to RackHD.

 ## Goals